 Eduardo Abela (1902-1982)

-Eduardo Abela authentication from $175.
-Eduardo Abela appraisal from $25.
+We Perform Eduardo Abela art authentication.
+Eduardo Abela appraisal.
 Eduardo Abela certificates of authenticity (COA).
-Eduardo Abela analysis, research, scientific tests, full authentications.
+Eduardo Abela analysis, research, scientific tests, full art authentications.
 We will help you sell your Eduardo Abela or we will sell it for you.

 Though he was born in Cuba, it was not until he traveled and studied abroad that Eduardo Abela discovered his passion for painting themes of his home country.
 He graduated from the San Alejandro Academy of Fine Arts in 1921.
 While studying in Paris and Spain in the 1920s, Abela developed his own style of painting, which was a mixture of expressionism and African and Creole styling.
 He would later study the old masters as well as contemporary painters to create an ever changing style.
 No matter his style, Abela was always true to the theme of Cuban history and culture.

 During his lifetime, Abela was an artist, a teacher and a political activist.
 He founded a school of art for the San Alejandro Academy in 1937 called “The Free Studio of Painting and Sculpture.”
 This was a short-lived school, but it gave an alternative to the upper class teachings of the San Alejandro Academy.